coursera-dl/coursera-dl/README.md

       Update:                  coursera-dl -n --path CURRENT `ls CURRENT`

-On \*nix platforms, the use of a `~/.netrc` file is a good alternative to specifying both your username and password every time on the command line.
+On \*nix platforms, the use of a `~/.netrc` file is a good alternative to specifying both your username (i.e., your email address) and password every time on the command line.
 To use it, simply add a line like the one below to a file named `.netrc` in your home directory (or the [equivalent][8], if you are using Windows) with contents like:

     machine coursera-dl login <user> password <pass>

 Create the file if it doesn't exist yet.
 From then on, you can switch from using `-u` and `-p` to simply call `coursera-dl` with the option `-n` instead.
-This is especially convenient, as typing usernames and passwords directly on the command line can get tiresome (even more if you happened to choose a "strong" password).
+This is especially convenient, as typing usernames (email addresses) and passwords directly on the command line can get tiresome (even more if you happened to choose a "strong" password).

 ## Troubleshooting